Prepare for an Outage

 Natural events, such as hurricanes, tornadoes, ice storms and floods, may cause extended outages.
 You can rest assured that Central Electric personnel are working as quickly as possible to restore your electrical service.

-Use the following tips to remain safe before and after the storm:
+Use the following tips to remain safe during inclement weather:

-- Avoid downed or dangling power lines and report them to Central Electric immediately.
-Treat all downed lines as if they are energized; never assume that the line is dead.
+- Snow and ice can potentially lead to downed trees and power lines.
+Avoid downed or dangling power lines and report them to Central Electric immediately.
+Never touch a fallen power line and treat all downed lines as if they are energized; never assume the line is dead.

 - Alternate heating sources are great options to keep warm during a power outage, but exercise caution when using and never leave the heating source unattended.
 Make sure that all heating sources are properly ventilated and always read the manufacturer’s directions before using.